MicrosoftDocs/customer-insights/ci-docs/audience-insights/suggested-segments.md

 With a numeric attribute like *annual income* or *membership period* as the primary attribute, the system suggests segments that have a higher or lower average value of the numeric attribute when compared to all customers.

-A categorical attribute like *education level* set as the primary attribute, results in suggested segments that have a higher or lower percentage of customers belonging to a particular category when compared to the percentage of all customers belonging to that same category.
-For example,  *education level* consists of seven categories. *16%* of all customers have an education level of *Bachelor’s degree*.
-The system suggests segments that have a bigger or smaller proportion of customers with a *Bachelor's degree*.
-Additionally, segments will be suggested for all other, if they are statistically significant.
+A categorical attribute like *customer satisfaction* as the primary attribute results in suggested segments that have a higher or lower percentage of customers belonging to a particular category when compared to the percentage of all customers belonging to that same category.
+For example, *customer satisfaction* is chosen as the primary attribute and it consists of three categories (*Low*, *Medium* and *High*).
+For each category, segments will be suggested that have a significantly higher or lower percentage of customers belonging to that category as compared to the proportion of all customers belonging to the same category.
+If 22% of all customers have a *High* satisfaction, then, only segments that have a significantly higher or lower proportion of customers with a *High* satisfaction as compared to 22% will be suggested for that category.
+Similarly, segments will be suggested for each of the other categories (*Low* and *Medium*) if they are statistically significant.

 > [!IMPORTANT]
 > Only categorical attributes that have at most 10 categories are supported.